improving-minnesota/react-redux-workshop/labs/content/labs/03-routing.md

 ## Run the tests

-* Run `yarn test` and verify that all the tests pass.
+* Run `yarn test` and verify that the Navigation tests pass.
   * Since the rest of your team has already implemented a bunch of tests, you may have to do a little searching to find the tests you just wrote.
+  * Also, the stubbed tests for the employee components will fail since we haven't implemented them yet

 &nbsp;